-- Funding reliability for the Rural Virginia Broadband Telecommunications Initiative. - Funding stability for the Southern Rivers Watershed Enhancement Program. - Funding availability at the state level for the Virginia Enterprise Zone Program incentives. - Funding availability at the state and federal levels especially reductions in ARC and CDBG allocations. - Program service revisions in response to new and changing client needs and interests. - Local capacity to serve as partners in the described activities. - Legislative changes impacting the structure of these programs. - Local capacity to help make businesses aware of these program resources. - External economic conditions impact businesses' ability and willingness to create new jobs and investment regardless of public sector financial inducements. - Remote location of communities needing access to water and wastewater disposal. - Lack of broadband infrastructure limiting the economic future and quality of life in rural areas.
+- Funding reliability for the Rural Virginia Broadband Telecommunications Initiative. - Funding stability for the Southern Rivers Watershed Enhancement Program. - Funding availability at the state level for the Virginia Enterprise Zone Program incentives and other programs that support business development and private investment. - Funding availability at the state and federal levels especially reductions in ARC and CDBG allocations. - Program service revisions in response to new and changing client needs and interests. - Local capacity to serve as partners in the described activities. - · Legislative changes impacting the structure of these programs and changes in local leadership. - Local capacity to help make businesses aware of these program resources. - External economic conditions impact businesses' ability and willingness to create new jobs and investment regardless of public sector financial inducements. - Remote location of communities needing access to water and wastewater disposal. - · Lack of broadband infrastructure limiting the economic future and quality of life in rural areas. - Increased reporting, tracking, and monitoring burdens associated with implementation of HERA and ARRA programs.